 Although their cognitive abilities are greatly affected, seniors suffering from dementia can still very much feel emotions, and at times, they may be aware of their condition—causing them to feel depressed.

 Even when you choose to employ the services of non-medical home care in California—if your elderly loved one is residing in the Golden State—it is still important to know how to properly handle our loved ones who are suffering from dementia.
 This way, we’d know whether or not they are given proper care by the home caregivers.

-As a provider of in-home care in Laguna Hills, California, here are some tips we would like to share with you:
+As a provider of in-home care in Irvine, California, here are some tips we would like to share with you:

 - Use a Positive Tone and Interaction

 Body language can give off a stronger message than words do, so when you are dealing with a dementia patient, it is important to set a positive mood by using a pleasant tone of voice, kind facial expression, and a gentle touch to accompany your words—no harsh words or movement.